 ASME

 The American Society of Mechanical Engineers (ASME) has set forth their own rulesets for the operation and identification of boilers and other pressure vessels.
+One of the fundamental elements of ASME certification is the use of a metal tag.
+This plate must be permanently attached to the boiler vessel.

 Organizations which comply with these standards typically include an ASME certification stamp on the nameplate itself.
 This mark indicates the equipment is compliant with all relevant ASME standards.